bekk/bekk-christmas/post/thecloud/pubsub.md

 image: >-
   https://images.unsplash.com/photo-1461733467189-bdbea5525075?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1950&q=80
 ingress: >-
   We are generating astounding amounts of data each year.
-And the amount is ever-increasing year by year.
 Estimates show that the amount of data worldwide will reach 175 zettabytes by 2025.
 Roughly half of it will be stored in public clouds and the rest in other types of data centers.
 What kind of impact does this have on the environment?
 And is there anything you can do about it?
 links: []
 authors:
   - Safurudin Mahic